cataseven/Statistics-Graph-Chart-Card/README.md

 ### 📈 Rise/Fall Colors

-Colorize each graph segment based on whether the value is rising, falling, or stable relative to the previous point.
-Cannot be combined with color thresholds.
+Color each graph segment green when rising and red when falling — without needing to define any value thresholds.
+The trend icon on the state row reflects the same direction. `trend_period_hours` controls how sensitive the detection is.

 ```yaml
 type: custom:statistics-graph-chart-card